university-of-york/uoy-design-patterns/src/pages/103-typography.md

 ---

-<p class="lead">Here you can find documentation about default typography used on the site.
+<div class="lead"><p>Here you can find documentation about default typography used on the site.
 The usual `line-height` is 1.5, which gives a 24px line-height for 16px font sizes.
 A margin of 22px (1.375em) is the default spacing between elements.
-In general, _ems_ are used for vertical spacing, and _pixels_ or _percent_ for horizontal spacing.</p>
+In general, _ems_ are used for vertical spacing, and _pixels_ or _percent_ for horizontal spacing.</p></div>

 We restrict the fonts used on the site to just three (and, to be honest, not many pages have code samples on, except for this documentation):